ruke1ire/KnowledgeBase/README.md

 - Earth *contains* air.
 - Earth *contains* land.
 - Plants *grow* on land.
+- Sharks *live* in water.
 - Animals *eat* plants.
 - Humans *eat* animals.
+- Humans *live* on Earth.
+- Sharks *eat* animals.
+- Humans *are* animals.

 ### Example Query

-Earth -\*- Humans:
+**Earth -\*- Humans**

+1. Earth, which humans live.
-- Earth contains land which grows plants, which animals eat, which humans eat.
+2. Earth contains land which grows plants, which animals eat, which humans eat.

+**Sharks -\*- Humans**

+1. Sharks eats animals and humans are animals.
+2. Sharks live in water, which earth contains, which contains land, which plants grow, which animals eat, which humans eat.